According to the Amazon AWSsurvey (Fall 2017), issues faced by SMB’s in talent management are

 2) Talent planning & recruitment

 As small businesses often deal with a limited pool of candidates, they might face “the warm body syndrome”.
 When your business is in desperate need of talent who can join immediately, you may end up hiring someone with less qualification/ experience.
 Try avoiding these mistakes and never settle for less than the best talent in the industry.
-Your talent management plan must include both recruiting new hires and managing the existing employees to serve the needs of the organization.
+Your talent management strategy must include both recruiting new hires and managing the existing employees to serve the needs of the organization.

 A) Recruiting new talent: